Arconovaldo Bonaccorsi: Biography

 Born in Bologna in 1898, Bonacorsi was a fanatical and idealistic fascist from the first moment he met Benito Mussolini after World War I. In 1922 he participated in the March on Rome as leader of the fascists from Bologna.
 He graduated from the prestigious Universita di Bologna as an attorney in 1928, and soon began defending Italian fascists.
 In the early 1930s, he married and had three children.

 His moment of glory came when Mussolini sent him to the Balearic Islands at the beginning of the Spanish Civil War.
-Arriving in Majorca in August 1936, he became known as 'Conde Rossi' ("Count Rossi"), a name derived from his red beard.
+Arriving in Mallorca in August 1936, he became known as 'Conde Rossi' ("Count Rossi"), a name derived from his red beard.
 He was soon able to galvanize Nationalist forces on the island, leading them in a decisive victory over the Republicans at Manacor.

-Gilberto Oneto, an Italian journalist, wrote the following about Bonaccorsi and the Italians in Majorca:
+Gilberto Oneto, an Italian journalist, wrote the following about Bonaccorsi and the Italians in Mallorca: